Tooling

 ./format.pasauto-fixes uses clauses, PascalCase naming, parameter prefixes, and stray spaces; runs via Lefthook pre-commit hook - Editor config —

-Int64→Doubleconversion bugs (all platforms + AArch64-specific); endian-dependent byte indexing
+Int64→Doubleconversion bugs (all platforms + AArch64-specific), endian-dependent byte indexing

 Auto-Formatting#